Sale of properties in Maasbommel Wamel

 Who is conducting the market consultation?

-• Official project manager with project assistant
+• Civil servant project manager with a project assistant

-• External expertise for public sales procedure
+• External expertise for a public tender process

-• Policy Officers Housing and Spatial Planning
+• Policy Officers for Housing and Spatial Planning

 Phase 2

-The question is when is the right time to sell the plots: before or after the new functions have been secured in the zoning plan.
-There are three reasons to first secure the desired framework in the zoning plan.
+The question is when is the right time to sell the plots: before or after the new land-use designations have been formally approved.
+There are three reasons to first secure the desired framework through the planning process.

-The expectation is that if phase 1 is completed successfully, this will have a positive effect on the lead time.
-After all, the community cannot be surprised by the planning framework that has been created and will therefore be less likely to appeal against it.
-Of course, it may be that private interests are perceived differently from the public interest as envisaged by the municipal executive.
-It is therefore essential that the municipal council is involved in the completion of phase 1.
+It is expected that if Phase 1 proceeds smoothly, this will have a positive impact on the timeline.
+After all, the community cannot be surprised by the planning framework that has been established and is therefore unlikely to file an appeal against it.
+Of course, it is possible that private interests are perceived differently than the public interest as envisioned by the municipal council executive.
+That is why it is essential that the municipal council involved in the completion of Phase 1.

 Phase 3

-• Bid book (description of what is being sold)
+• Bid Book (description of what is being sold)

-• Portfolio holder
+• Portfolio Manager

 • Project Manager